 Step 2: Create a new user

-1. Click Advanced tab.
-Then click on Advanced button.
+- Click the Advanced tab.
+Then click on the Advanced button.

-3. In the New User dialog, type a user name and leave other fields blank.
-Uncheck the box next to User must change password at next logon.
-Check the box next to User cannot change password and the box next to Password never expires.
+- In the New User dialog, type a username and leave other fields blank.
+Uncheck the box next to User must change password at next login.
+Check the box next to User cannot change the password and the box next to Password never expires.
 Then click Create and Close.

 Step 3: Make the user guest account on Windows 10

-2. Select Member Of tab.
+- Select Member Of tab.
 Select Users and click on Remove button.
-Next, click Add button.
+Next, click the Add button.